-An illustrated fact sheet is a good way for kids to absorb and remember facts about a topic without the time commitment of writing an entire report.
+An illustrated fact sheet is a good way for kids to absorb and remember facts about a topic without the commitment of writing an entire report.
 Reports are good, but not every single thing you learn needs to be in one.

 This is an assignment that be completed in about an hour.